benwhalley/just-enough-r/docs/datasets.md

 In both these examples the datasets (`airquality` and `mtcars`) are already loaded and available to be used in the `head()` function.

-[To find a list of all the built in datasets you can type `help(datasets)`.
+[To find a list of all the built in datasets you can type `help(datasets)` or see <https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html>.
 Familiarise yourself with some of the other included datasets, e.g. `datasets::attitude`.
-Watch out that not all the included dataset as re *dataframes*: some are just vectors of observations (e.g. the `airmiles` data) and some are 'time-series', (e.g. the `co2` data)]{.exercise}
+Watch out that not all the included datasets are *dataframes*: Some are just vectors of observations (e.g. the `airmiles` data) and some are 'time-series', (e.g. the `co2` data)]{.exercise}